Gloucester County Institute of Technology: Academics and programs

-GCIT offers honors classes for all students, and honors classes are mandated for all Academy students.
-All Career-Technical students have the option to take College Preparatory (CP) courses or honors.
+GCIT offers college preparatory (CP) and honors courses for all students.
 GCIT offers language courses in Spanish, Latin, and Italian.
-Two years of a language are required to graduate, but four levels are offered with an independent study option available.
+Two years of a language are required to graduate, but four levels are offered.

 GCIT offers several electives besides their programs.
-Students may choose from Rowan College of South Jersey courses instead of taking high school electives to receive dual credit.
-The tuition for these courses is paid for by the district, but students are responsible for their own textbooks.
+Students may choose from Rowan College of South Jersey courses instead of taking high school electives to receive dual credit; the Middle States Association of Colleges and Schools recognizes GCIT as an RCSJ teaching site, allowing students to graduate with associate degrees before they finish high school.
+The tuition for these courses is paid by the district.
 GCIT also offers clubs, which are built into the school bell schedule.
 GCIT follows the National Academy Foundation's cooperative learning initiative, where teachers focus on group discussions, projects, and research papers.

 In 2020, GCIT announced plans to establish a new program, the Academy of Advanced Manufacturing & Applied Science, in response to an elevated interest in Gloucester County's manufacturing industry.
 The program opened during the 2023–2024 school year, with students attending class in a new building located on the adjacent Rowan College of South Jersey campus.

 High school

-High school programs for the 2023–24 school year include:
+High school programs for the 2026-27 school year include: